We grow families through adoption, working closely with you and your birth parents to ensure the process is completed properly and ethically.

-Families seeking to grow through adoption have more alternatives than ever and our Tarrant County adoption attorneys can give you the information you need to decide which alternative is best for you.
+Families seeking to grow through adoption have more alternatives than ever and our family law attorneys can give you the information you need to decide which alternative is best for you.

 Matching with an Adoptive Child in Texas

-For the child to be eligible for adoption, all prior parental rights must have been terminated.
-In most cases, a biological parent will relinquish his or her parental rights by voluntarily signing an Affidavit of Relinquishment of Parental Rights.
+For the child to be eligible for adoption, all prior parental rights must have been terminated when a biological parent relinquishes his or her parental rights by voluntarily signing an Affidavit of Relinquishment of Parental Rights.

-While these components of the process are “outsourced” at Schreier & Housewirth, we simplify the process by putting you in contact with skilled social workers who will work with you to complete your adoptive study as quickly and as professionally as possible.
+While these components of the process are “outsourced” at Schreier & Housewirth, we simplify the process by putting you in contact with skilled social workers who will work with you to complete your pre-placement study as quickly and as professionally as possible.

-Most Reliable Ways to Match with Children Eligible for Adoption in Texas
+Reliable Ways to Match with Children

-- Adopting Foster Children: When foster children reside with you for a significant amount of time, it is natural to develop a bond.
+- Foster Children: When foster children reside with you for a significant amount of time, it is natural to develop a bond.
 If Child Protective Services determines that a biological parent is an unfit parent and subsequently terminates that parent’s parental rights, the foster parent may be an appropriate option for permanent care to the child.

 Learn More About Adoption